 Pro Tip #2: What does slightly sniffing look like?
 Imagine you've just walked into a kitchen and caught the whiff of a freshly baked apple pie.
 You turn your head upward ever so slightly to catch a better smell.
 Ever so slightly, or neutral, is our goal when delivering rescue breaths to infants.

-The sequence for infants is the same as the sequence for children – one rescue breath every three seconds for two minutes.
+The sequence for infants is the same as the sequence for children – one rescue breath every two to three seconds for two minutes.
 At that time, reassess the patient.
-If you still detect a pulse but the patient isn't breathing normally, continue with one rescue breath every three seconds for two more minutes.
+If you still detect a pulse but the patient isn't breathing normally, continue with one rescue breath every two to three seconds for two more minutes.
 And so on.

 Warning: As an infant's lungs are considerably smaller than the lungs of adults and even children, be careful not to force air in beyond the full point.
 To do this, watch closely as you deliver rescue breaths and stop when the chest reaches its apex.